 Crazy Hair Day – Encourage your students to show up with the wackiest ‘do’ they can manage.

-Chalk Day – Frame out an area of your recess area and let your students tap into their inner Picassos!
+Chalk Day – Frame out an area of your recess space and let your students tap into their inner Picassos!

 Other Ideas: coloring contest, crafts, cookie decorating, construction theme day, compliment day, card games